 Can I get my notes and imagery out of Lens?

-We store your notes and imagery indefinitely as a customer.
-If you choose not to renew your contract or to terminate, you’ll have 30 days to generate and download all the reports you need for your records, and notes can be exported per-feature as shapefiles.
+If you choose not to renew your contract or to terminate, you’ll have 90 days to generate and download all the reports you need for your records, and notes can be exported per-feature as shapefiles.
 You can also retain a copy of your imagery in the form of JPEG or PNG.
 If you have any questions or concerns on the timeline as you’re evaluating renewal, don’t hesitate to contact our team.